jakeharkett/mphys-titanic/Common/Age Code/readme.md

 Generates ages for input stars in 'ages.tex' file.
 Generates histogram data for each star in 'agedist' folder.
-Generates histogram plots for each star in Â'figures' folder.
+Generates histogram plots for each star in 'figures' folder.